siyul-park/uniflow/ext/docs/retry_node.md

 ## Specification

-- **limit**: Specifies the maximum number of retry attempts for processing a packet in case of failure.
+- **threshold**: Specifies the maximum number of retry attempts for processing a packet in case of failure.
 Once the retry limit is exceeded, the packet is routed to the error output port.

 ## Ports